amejiarosario/amejiarosario.github.io/source/_posts/2018-07-28-Self-balanced-Binary-Search-Trees-with-AVL-tree-Data-Structure-for-beginners.md

 ## Left-Right Rotation

 If we insert values on a BST in this order: 3-1-2.
 We will get an unbalanced tree.
-In order to balance the tree we have to do a `leftRightRotation(3)`.
+To balance the tree, we have to do a `leftRightRotation(3)`.

 ```
     3*                                       2*